- Courses Courses

 Graduate programs include a Master of Arts in Criminal Justice program that focuses on crime research and analysis and an MPA program with coursework on policy formation and management analysis.
 Through the government specialization, students in the MPA program study administrative law and can choose elective topics like justice administration and city management.

 A public college located in Olympia, The Evergreen State College was established in 1971 to provide liberal arts education with a distinct focus on sustainability and social justice.
 Graduate students can pursue an MPA with concentration options in public and non-profit administration, public policy or tribal governance.
-Students in the public and non-profit administration program complete courses on topics such as human resources, fiscal policy, ethics, leadership and project management.
+Students in the public and non-profit administration program complete courses on topics such as human resources, fiscal policy, ethics and leadership.

 The town of Pullman is home to the main campus of Washington State University, founded in 1890.
-The Department of Criminal Justice and Criminology features a BA in Criminal Justice program that includes course topics such as juvenile justice, comparative criminal justice systems and evidence law.
+The Department of Criminal Justice and Criminology features a BA in Criminal Justice program that includes course topics such as juvenile justice, and comparative criminal justice systems.
 A criminal justice minor is offered as well.
 The Pullman campus also provides a Ph.D. in Criminal Justice.
 Students in this program study criminal justice research and analysis.

 The city of Spokane is home to an urban research campus of Washington State University that was founded in 1989.
 Graduate students can pursue a Master of Arts in Criminal Justice.
 The curriculum covers subjects like research methods, criminal justice institutions, prosecution, adjudication, public administration and judicial politics.
 The Spokane campus also offers a Ph.D. in Criminal Justice in conjunction with the main campus in Pullman.
 Students can study doctoral-level courses in Spokane, but must complete some courses in Pullman.

 The Vancouver campus of Washington State University was founded in 1989.
 The College of Arts and Sciences offers a BA in Public Affairs with a concentration option in public administration and management.
-Undergraduate coursework includes topics such as public administration, constitutional law, social research, jurisprudence and public budgeting.
 Graduate students can pursue a Master of Public Affairs with a concentration in justice studies.
 In addition to required courses that cover research methods and public policy, graduate students can complete coursework covering judicial processes, criminal procedure and civil liberties.

 |Central Washington University||4-year public; distant town|| Bachelor of Arts in Law and Justice,|